The 2021 Judging panel

 SHG has won numerous awards and accreditations.
 Helen herself has been in the Top 50 Power Players in housing for four of the last five years, Inside Housing Who’s Who of Development twice and won the Most People Focused Chief Executive of the Year (HR Magazine) in 2019.

-Jacqui also has significant experience as a Board Director and Trustee in a range of businesses including RSLs, private sector, social enterprises, partnerships and voluntary organisations.
-She has been Chair of Tawd Valley developments, is a member of the Chartered institute of Housing and is currently on the ARCH Executive Board.
+Jacqui also has significant governance experience as a Chair, Board Director and Trustee in a range of businesses, including RP`s, private sector, social enterprises, partnerships and voluntary organisations.

 Phil has specialised in resident involvement and scrutiny for over 20 years.